travigd/documentation/http-api/3.7.0/reading-streams.md

   ]
 }
 ```

 ## Feed Paging

 The next thing towards understanding how to read a stream is understanding the first/last/previous/next links that are given within a stream.
 The basic idea is that the server will give you links so that you can walk through a stream.

-To read through the stream we will follow the pattern defined in RFC 5005 http://tools.ietf.org/html/rfc5005.
+To read through the stream we will follow the pattern defined in <a href="http://tools.ietf.org/html/rfc5005">RFC 5005</a>.

 In the example above the server had returned as part of its result: